cdsittampalam/documentation/docs/Qredo Network.md

 *   Money is withdrawn from the Qredo network

-Users interact with the Qredo network using the Qredo app that they signed up for (see [Qredo App](/wiki/pages/createpage.action?spaceKey=QD&title=Qredo+App&linkCreation=true&fromPageId=121865074)).
+Users interact with the Qredo network using the Qredo app that they signed up for (see [Qredo App Overview](/docs/Qredo%20App%20Overview)).
 In addition, a developer user can use the Qredo network by enrolling for the partner API.

 Qredo currently supports Bitcoin.
 However, future versions will include Ethereum, XRP, USDC coin, and other cryptocurrency support.